openssl/technical-policies/policies/design-process.md

 --------------

 It is not required to wait for a design document to be approved and merged before beginning implementation.
-Implementation should generally begin immediately.
+Implementation can begin immediately.
 This facilitates an agile process and helps to improve the design document, as implementation will often lead to an improved understanding of the problem domain, leading in turn to an improved design document.

 A design document PR, or a PR implementing said design, should not be merged until the relevant requirements for the level of scrutiny used have been